linpengcheng/PurefunctionPipelineDataflow/README.md

 - It can reduce unnecessary data verification, cleaning, conversion, and abnormal processing during execution, and keep the logic of the workshop simple and efficient.

+- By learning the methods of standardized production in the manufacturing industry, before software development, formulate complete product (data) standard specifications, and then produce products (data) according to product (data) standards.
+  This method is simple, reliable, and reusable.
+Bugs in the software industry emerge endlessly.
+  In the final analysis, they are not standardized enough.
+Just like the manufacturing industry, even the smallest screws have detailed standard specifications and quality control methods in terms of size, shape, material, and craftsmanship.
+  This kind of production method is The ultimate way to eliminate bugs.
+  The gap between the two industries is the gap between the era of handicraft industry and the era of modern standardization.

 #### Exception handling